shafquat-quadar/cap-odata-mcp/README.md

 This project demonstrates a minimal integration of a CAP-based Node.js service with a Python FastAPI backend.
 The CAP project owns the SQLite database and exposes the `ODataServices` entity, while the FastAPI app reads the same database to generate REST endpoints and an OpenAPI specification.
+See `fastapi_backend/README.md` for details on running the FastAPI MCP bridge.

 ```
 📦 cap_ui/           # CAP Project (Node.js)